JBERD CABINS & CAMPGROUND

 About JBERD Field Station

 Located at Jug Bay Wetlands Sanctuary, in southern Anne Arundel County, along Maryland’s Patuxent River, and next to one of the largest tidal freshwater marshes on the US East Coast, JBERD Field Station will support the next generation of environmental protection, research and monitoring, outdoor education, stewardship, and passive recreation activities to be conducted by the Sanctuary and its partners.
+JBERD is an ideal location for:

 Studying Nature